 We currently face many competitors with a variety of product offerings.
 These companies have developed, or are developing, products that currently, or in the future are likely to, compete with some or all of our features.
-Also, a number of potential new competitors may have longer operating histories, greater name recognition, more established customer bases or significantly greater financial, technical, marketing and other resources than we do.
+Also, a number of potential new competitors, including those with longer operating histories, greater name recognition, more established customer bases or significantly greater financial, technical, marketing and other resources than we do, may decide to enter the digital knowledge management business and create or acquire products that are competitive to our platform.
 As a result, our competitors may be able to respond more quickly and effectively than we can to new or changing opportunities, technologies, standards or customer requirements.
-We could lose customers if our competitors introduce new competitive products, add new features to existing competitors' products, acquire competitive products, reduce prices, form strategic alliances with other companies or are acquired by third parties with greater available resources.
+We could lose customers if our competitors introduce new competitive products, add new features to existing competitive products, acquire competitive products, reduce prices, form strategic alliances with other companies or are acquired by third parties with greater available resources.
 If our competitors' products, services or technologies become more accepted than our features, if they are successful in bringing their products or services to market earlier than we bring our features to market, or if their products or services are more technologically capable than our features, then our revenue growth could be adversely affected.
 In addition, some of our competitors offer their products and services at a lower price.
 If we are unable to achieve our target pricing levels, our margins and operating results could be negatively affected.